SiriusXM Satellite Radio (info for techies)

 In a pinch, you will always be able to power your radio from you car but

-you'll need a really long power cable to get the radio close to your fireplace.
+you'll need a really long power cable to enjoy the radio closer to your

 Using a Sirius Boom Box to survive a residential power loss